 We’ve all experienced gratitude and can recognize it in ourselves.
 But what distinguishes gratitude from being thankful or having appreciation?

-Emmons said that in one part, gratitude is the acknowledgment of all good things in the world or one’s life.
+Emmons said that, in one part, gratitude is the acknowledgment of all good things in the world or one’s life.
 The other part is the recognition that something else is the source of this goodness, whether it’s other people or a higher power.

 Though gratitude is a hot topic, did you know that it doesn’t only affect your well-being but your ability to sleep soundly as well?

-Gratitude does more than uplift someone’s spirit, it produces a serenity that carries into bedtime.
+Gratitude does more than uplift someone’s spirit; it produces a serenity that carries into bedtime.
 Scientists that have studied the effects of gratitude on sleep have found some illuminating results.

-One study that included over 400 adults, forty percent with sleep disorders, found that quality of sleep was greatly improved by gratitude.
+One study that included over 400 adults, forty percent with sleep disorders, found that the quality of sleep was greatly improved by gratitude.
 Thoughts of thankfulness for positive things before sleep resulted in falling asleep more quickly and for a longer period of time.

 One study on subjects with neuromuscular diseases showed only one area of remarkable difference compared to the control group — sleep.
-The subjects practicing gratitude got a half hour more of slumber than the group that didn’t.
+The subjects practicing gratitude got a half hour more slumber than the group that didn’t.